 It is important for the health care professional to take a history as to how the injury occurred.
 Appreciating the mechanism helps makes sense of the injury and may help direct treatment.
 Past medical history and previous ankle injury may provide useful information.

-The dislocated ankle is often diagnosed clinically by the appearance of the ankle.
-Physical examination can determine the abnormal relationship of the tibia, fibula, and talus.
+- The dislocated ankle is often diagnosed clinically by the appearance of the ankle.
+The physical examination can determine the abnormal relationship of the tibia, fibula, and talus.
 In addition to the ankle, the health care professional may also exam the structures of the foot and knee, looking for other potential associated injuries.

 - Because blood vessels and nerves can become stretched and damaged when the ankle dislocates, pulses and sensation in the foot are evaluated.
 Skin complications are common because as the skin stretches over a bony prominence when the ankle is dislocated, it can lose its blood supply and die.

 - X-ray is the initial diagnostic test used to determine the extent of injury, where the bones are in relation to each other, and whether a fracture is present.
 Once the dislocation is reduced and the bones realigned, another post-reduction X-ray may be done to confirm that realignment is good (bones in normal position).

 What is the treatment for a dislocated ankle?

 Once the initial evaluation is complete, the goal of emergency treatment of an ankle dislocation begins with trying to reduce the injury, returning the bones as close as possible to their normal anatomic position.
 Often the bones will fall back into place with gentle traction.
 Sometimes medication is required to sedate the patient and help the surrounding muscles relax.

-If there is evidence that the blood and nerve supply to the foot are in jeopardy or if the skin is tented and stretched and the clinical diagnosis of ankle dislocation is made, attempts to reduce the ankle joint may be necessary even before an X-ray is taken to preserve nerve and blood vessel function.
+- If there is evidence that the blood and nerve supply to the foot is in jeopardy or if the skin is tented and stretched and the clinical diagnosis of ankle dislocation is made, attempts to reduce the ankle joint may be necessary even before an X-ray is taken to preserve nerve and blood vessel function.